• Skip to primary navigation

 • 2 large garlic bulbs

-• ½ cup plus 2 tablespoons olive oil, divided
+• 10 tablespoons olive oil, divided (equal to ½ cup plus 2 tablespoons of oil)

 • ½ teaspoon salt, plus more to taste